-Why a bridge rather than a divider?
+Why should one use a bridge instead of a divider?

 It would seem that a voltage divider composed of a resistive strain sensor and fixed resistor (see Figure 1) is sufficient for measuring the strain by means of resistive strain sensor.

 R1 – fixed resistor, R2 – resistive strain sensor, R1=R2.